Bill Bonnar: Political career

-Bonnar became involved in politics as a teenager, joining the UK's Young Communist League in 1974 and the Communist Party of Great Britain (CPGB) in 1975.
-He was elected to the National Executive Committee of the Young Communist League and as Secretary of the Young Communist League in Scotland.
-At Stirling University, he was Secretary of the Communist Society.

 At some point, Bonnar served on the editorial committee of Marxism Today, a theoretical magazine generally seen as the standard-bearer for the "reformist" wing of the CPGB.
-Bonnar remained a Communist Party member until the party's dissolution in 1991.

 While in London, Bonnar worked for left-wing bookshop Central Books, and was chairperson of the Connolly Association's London South branch.
 He has held various trade union positions in Glasgow and London.
 During his time as an aid worker in Sudan, he was an active member of the then-legal Sudanese Communist Party in Darfur and Khartoum.

-After the dissolution of the CPGB, Bonnar helped found the Communist Party of Scotland and became its National Secretary.
 In 1996, he was a founding member of the Scottish Socialist Alliance (SSA) and stood as its candidate in Glasgow Anniesland in the 1997 general election.
 He became a founding member of the Scottish Socialist Party in 1998, and stood as the candidate for Glasgow Rutherglen in the 2003 Scottish Parliament election, where he won 2,259 votes (9.6%).

-He contested the newly-drawn Rutherglen and Hamilton West seat at the 2005 United Kingdom general election for the SSP, but failed to be elected.
+He contested the newly-drawn Rutherglen and Hamilton West seat at the 2005 United Kingdom general election for the Scottish Socialist Party (SSP), but failed to be elected.
 Bonnar finished in fifth place with 1,164 votes and a vote share of 2.7%.

 Among other community work, Bonnar spearheaded a successful effort to commemorate ten volunteers from Rutherglen and Cambuslang who fought in the Spanish Civil War as part of the International Brigades with a plaque in Rutherglen Town Hall.

 Bonnar was re-elected as the Scottish Socialist Party's co-chair alongside Frances Curran at its 2014 conference.
-At the party's 2015 conference seven months later, he stood down as co-chair and was returned unopposed as National Secretary, taking over from Kevin McVey.
+At the party's 2015 conference six months later, he stood down as co-chair and was returned unopposed as National Secretary, taking over from Kevin McVey.
+He was also his party's unsuccessful nominee for Glasgow South West at the 2015 general election.

 He was the SSP's candidate in the Govan ward in Glasgow at the 2017 and 2022 Scottish local elections.
+He was their candidate in the 2023 by-election in Rutherglen and Hamilton West, where he finished 8th of 14 candidates with 271 votes (0.9%).